Do you know that mnemonics for UPSC are extremely helpful for the aspirants’ exam preparation?

 The examination requires memorization of facts and figures and that needs a Mind map.

 Mnemonics for UPSC is a very useful tool to create a perfect mind map.
 It is a very effective way of structuring facts, information, or any figure for retention purposes.

 Mnemonics enable us to see the overall structure in one go, and we can make associations between pieces of information.

-Revision: Such techniques are quite useful when the aspirants are revising for prelims or mains exam.
+- Revision: Such techniques are quite useful when the aspirants are revising for prelims or mains exams.
 Short forms, songs, or any other form of mnemonics help to go through the syllabus quickly.

 - Connecting dots: There are times when aspirants forget half the content and can easily recall the remaining half.
 In such cases, the mnemonics technique helps to recall complete answers successfully.